-If you want to save the home you can catch up the mortgage in a Chapter 13.
-But if you wait, the foreclosure expenses mount up and may cut off your ability to save the home.
-By failing to take some defenses or actions you waive your rights to them permanently.
-By waiting too long, a Chapter 13 becomes more expensive to the point you can’t afford a Chapter 13.
-Modifications also cure the foreclosure but the success ratios are low unless you sue the mortgage company back or file a bankruptcy.
+If you want to save the home, you can catch up on the mortgage in Chapter 13.
+But if you wait too long, the foreclosure expenses mount up and may cut off your ability to save the home.
+By failing to take some defenses or actions, you waive your rights to them permanently.
+By waiting too long, Chapter 13 becomes more expensive to the point you can’t’ afford a Chapter 13.
+Modifications also cure the foreclosure, but the success ratios are low unless you sue the mortgage company back or file bankruptcy.

 Kentucky Foreclosure Defenses

 It’s our job to point out the mistakes the lender made during the foreclosure process.
-There are procedures the lender has to go through closing the loan, processing the mortgage, filing the mortgage, in the pre foreclosure process and during the foreclosure.
+There are procedures the lender has to go through closing the loan, processing the mortgage, filing the mortgage, in the pre-foreclosure process, and during the foreclosure.

-- Mortgage servicers and holders must give you a fair chance to correct the loan default
+- Mortgage servicers and holders must give you a fair chance to correct the loan default.

-- Mortgage servicers and holders must introduce the original documents in the foreclosure proceeding
+- Mortgage servicers and holders must introduce the original documents in the foreclosure proceeding.

-A Chapter 7 or 13 Bankruptcy stay avoids Foreclosures
+A Chapter 7 or 13 Bankruptcy Stay Avoids Foreclosures

-The lifecycle of the foreclosure process timeline:
+The lifecycle of the foreclosure process timeline is as follows:

-Motions to terminate the stay
+Motions to Terminate the Stay

-A Chapter 13 allows you to catch up the mortgage and permanently save the home.
-You can take up to 5 years to catch the mortgage up but the earlier you choose this option the cheaper it is and more likely it is that it can save the home.
-Most people plan a creative combination of these.
+Chapter 13 allows you to catch up on the mortgage and permanently save the home.
+You can take up to 5 years to catch the mortgage up, but the earlier you choose this option, the less expensive it is, and it’s also more likely to save the home.
+In fact, most people plan a creative combination of these.